 Hey y’all!
 Liz here.
-Working at Party in My Pants over the years, I’ve been asked many times- “Can these pads be used for postpartum bleeding”?
+Working at Party in My Pants over the years, I’ve been asked many times- “Can I use these cloth pads for postpartum care”?
 The answer is, of course, YES!
 Our pads can be used for any type of bleeding or discharge, and our larger sizes, such as the Queen Pad or Super Overnight Pad, have super absorbent powers that can stand up to even the heaviest few days of postpartum bleeding and immediate recovery.

 But when people asked how many pads they would need, or any more details on what to expect, I could only guess- not having had any children yet!
 So when I became pregnant, I realized I would finally be able to get first hand experience using our pads in this unique way!
 I couldn’t wait to share what I learned with all of our customers- present and future- who are interested in using our pads after giving birth- and even during pregnancy (it’s true!).